-An alarming number of burglaries can be traced to a lock that either failed, or wasn't locked in the first place.
+An alarming number of burglaries can be traced to a lock that failed or wasn't locked in the first place.

-The first step in choosing locks is understanding the grading system put into place by The American National Standards Institute (ANSI).
+The first step in choosing locks is understanding the grading system put in place by The American National Standards Institute (ANSI).

 - Grade 1

-▹ This is the highest level of ANSI grades for door locks and is typically reserved for locks intended for commercial security.
-These are commercial grade locks and deadbolts that can be used in some residential applications.
+▹ This is the highest level of ANSI grades for door locks.
+It is typically reserved for locks intended for commercial security.
+For example, these are commercial grade locks and deadbolts that can be used in some residential applications.

 In order to attain this grade, a door knob must withstand 800,000 cycles, six door strikes and a 360-pound weight test.
-A deadbolt rated as Grade 1 must be able to withstand 250-thousand cycles and 10 door strikes with a hammer.
+A deadbolt rated as Grade 1 must withstand 250-thousand cycles and 10 door strikes with a hammer.

-Combining ANSI Grade 1 hardware with quality video surveillance creates a solid and respectable defense against intrusion.
+So, combining ANSI Grade 1 hardware with video surveillance creates a solid defense against intrusion.

 - Grade 2

-▹ These locks are not expected to be as heavy-duty as Grade 1 and aren't appropriate for many commercial applications.
+▹ These locks are not expected to be as heavy-duty as Grade 1.
+Therefore, they may not be appropriate for many commercial applications.

 Described as meeting "light commercial" requirements, Grade 2 locks also exceed most apartment building requirements and typical residential requirements.
-This means that Grade 2 locks are not quite strong enough to be used on most businesses, but offer more protection than you should need at home.
+As a result, Grade 2 locks are not quite strong enough to be used on most businesses.
+On the other hand, they offer more protection than common home locks.

 - Grade 3

-▹ While this is the lowest grade of locks awarded by the ANSI, don't assume that these locks are low quality.
+▹ While this is the lowest grade of locks set by the ANSI, don't assume that these locks are low quality!

 You'll find these locks most commonly in apartment buildings as they meet most residential building requirements.
-They are not as secure as Grade 2 locks and aren't recommended for use on your main entry point, but could be used adequately on secondary entry points.
+They are not as secure as Grade 2 locks and aren't recommended for use on your main entry point.
+They could be used adequately on secondary entry points.

 These links open a new tab/window to more information about ANSI and BHMA (Builders Hardware Manufacturers Association):